 How to Work the Chain Stitch

 Chain stitch also makes a nice filling stitch.
-Instructions for working this stitch as a filling can be found in step 3.Continue to 2 of 5 below.
+Instructions for working this stitch as a filling can be found in step 4.

-To chain the thread while working this stitch, do not end the thread by making an anchoring stitch in the final loop.
+To change the thread while working this stitch, do not end the thread by making an anchoring stitch in the final loop.

-Weave the new thread (shown here in a second color for clarity) through the back side of the stitch on the wrong side of the... fabric and bring the needle up at the position where the next stitch should begin.
+Weave the new thread through the back side of the stitch on the wrong side of the fabric and bring the needle up at the position where the next stitch should begin.